 Despite the proven biomechanical and potential clinical benefits of the TOE repair model, it is unknown whether excessive strain occurs at the medial row construct during tensioning of the lateral row sutures.
 Possibilities for failure include medial anchor pullout, suture cut-out through the tendon, and suture cut-out through the anchor.
 Moreover, there is also the potential for lateral anchor failure during lateral row tensioning.
 Studies have estimated the force applied to the sutures during placement of the lateral anchor of the TOE repair19, but to our knowledge, no studies currently document the maximal manual tension to failure or the failure mechanism during tensioning of the lateral row sutures.

 The purpose of this study is to determine the real-time maximal manual load-to-failure as well as the mechanism of failure during tensioning of the lateral row sutures in a TOE construct.
 We hypothesize that the medial row construct will fail during maximal load-to failure tensioning of the lateral row sutures.
-This will provide valuable clinical information, advising the surgeon on the possible risk of loosening/failure that can occur during tensioning of the lateral row sutures in a TOE construct.
-Compromise of the medial row construct during lateral row tensioning may be one explanation for early postoperative failure of TOE repairs.

 Materials and Methods: